 Setting an alarm on repeat helps too.
 I use my iphone and people think I’m really popular because it “rings” so often.
 I don’t tell them it’s just the medication alert.
 I just let them think I’m in demand.

-Currently my six year old has Pneumonia (not "Amnesia" as her brother has reported to everyone.
-"Yes, my boy, they do sound similar.
-No, they are not the same thing.")
+Currently my daughter has Pneumonia—not “Amnesia” as her brother has reported to everyone.
+“Yes, my boy, they do sound similar.
+No, they are not the same thing.”

 Speaking of Amnesia, my memory stinks.
 I think I already said that.
 Anyway, to keep track of these temporary meds: antibiotics, Tylenol/Advil, puffer puffs, everything is written on the family calendar (e.g. dose amount, when meds were started and the date when they stop, any special notes about the medicine, etc.) and we check off when each dose has been given.